Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Coded Computation System Model

+\begin{remark} For any given integer $m$ satisfying the relation $M>m>0$, we divide the columns of $\mathbf{A}$ in to $m$ equal size ($s \times k/m$) matrices and the columns of $\mathbf{B}$ in to $m$ equal size ($s \times b/m$) matrices.
+In that case, $m^2$ processors multiply two matrices of sizes $k/m \times s$ and $s \times b/m$.
+Note that we do not guarantee $m^2 < nM$ i.e., total number of submatrix computations being less than total number of processors without an additional constraint.
+Suppose for instance $m|b$ and $b|k$.
+With that constraint, we can multiply fractions of matrices in each node whereby each processor unit performs small matrix multiplications of sizes $mk/b \times s$ and $s \times m$ where $s$ is typically assumed to be large.
+In that case, we have $b$ matrix multiplications of sizes $mk/b \times b/m$ implying $b \leq nm < nM$. \end{remark}

+Since core-to-RAM communication is orders of magnitude faster than node-to-node communication, we consider an appropriate multi-processor setting that takes into account this observation.
+The summary of the coded master-slave compute cluster architecture is illustrated in Fig. \ref{fig:cc1}.
+Note that a similar multi-processor setting is considered in \cite{LeeRam2017} where non-linear local functions are computed with a fixed and equal number of local cores per node.

-The summary of the coded compute cluster architecture is illustrated in Fig. \ref{fig:cc1}.
-The matrices are provided as inputs to the \textit{Generator} unit (a.k.a. the master node) where the encoding operation typically takes place on $p$ processors.
-However, the encode operation can alternatively be distributed over the cluster nodes if the associated coding structure allows so\footnote{For instance, codes based on pure XOR logic can provide such a flexibility at the expense of increased communication.}.
-Encoded rows/columns of the matrices are communicated with the nodes of the cluster in which a total of $bn$ processors compute the matrix multiplication together.
-We assume the cluster processors are slower than master's by a factor of $c$.
+In this setting, the matrices being operated on are provided as inputs to the Generator unit where the encoding operation typically takes place on $\rho$ processors.
+However, the encoding operation can alternatively be distributed over the cluster nodes if the associated coding structure allows so\footnote{For instance as it will be demonstrated with this study, array codes based on pure XOR logic that can be decoded using belief propagation can provide such flexibility at the expense of increased communication cost.} as shall be shown with the help of an example in the next section.
+Encoded rows/columns of the matrices are communicated with the nodes of the cluster in which a total of $bn$ processors compute the matrix--matrix multiplication together.
+We assume the cluster processors are slower than that of the master node by a factor of $c \geq 1$.
 Finally, the \textit{Sink} unit collects a subset of processor outputs to initiate decoding i.e., putting together the final product in place.
 Generator and Sink are not necessarily two physical nodes as drawn in this figure.
-Rather, they are abstracted units which may reside in the same physical (master) node.
+Rather, they are abstracted units that may reside in the same physical (master) node.
 By construction, having all processor outputs of any $k$ out of $n$ nodes will suffice to reconstruct $\mathbf{A}^\intercal \mathbf{B}$.
-In the case of MDS array BP-XOR codes, alleviating the constraint of using all $b$ processor outputs of each node will allow many more reconstruction possibilities which is not considered in this preliminary work.